KioskForge v1.07 Change Log

 Version 0.23 (2025.07.09)

-1. The very serious snap VFS corruption issue (in long-running kiosks) has now, hopefully, been fixed (I could not recreate the issue despite having both a Pi4B and a Pi5 trying to recreate it for two days, upgrading and rebooting thousand of times).
+1. The very serious snap VFS corruption issue (in long-running kiosks) has now, hopefully, been fixed (I could not recreate the issue despite having both a Pi4B and a Pi5, trying for two days, upgrading and rebooting thousands of times).

 3. Fixed the issue that KioskUpdate.py did not update Linux kernels as it should.
 Everything should now be upgraded correctly.